How to Stay Active During Winters In Spite of Pollution

 Stick to greener areas for relatively cleaner air

 Trees and other vegetation release oxygen into the environment, making green areas such as parks more ideal for exercising outdoors.
-The greatest advantage is that there are less sources of vehicular emissions around, eliminating a whole range of pollutants.
+The greatest advantage is that there are fewer sources of vehicular emissions around, eliminating a whole range of pollutants.
 On days when it is safe to step outside (as per the chart above) choose green areas.

 Keep a healthy distance from the road

-If you are cycling, jogging or walking outdoors, it is best to avoid doing so close to roads – particularly busy ones, or ones where there is construction going on – if possible.
+If you are cycling, jogging, or walking outdoors, it is best to avoid doing so close to roads – particularly busy ones, or ones where there is construction going on – if possible.
 Studies have shown that air pollution levels are higher on busier roads due to vehicular emissions as well as dust that is kicked up by the vehicles, but that the amount of pollution drops in line with how far away you are from a road.

 Move around vehicles

-When cycling, jogging or walking behind cars, scooters, motorcycles, lorries and other vehicles, you will breathe in very high levels of pollutants that can be harmful to your lungs.
+When cycling, jogging, or walking behind cars, scooters, motorcycles, lorries, and other vehicles, you will breathe in very high levels of pollutants that can be harmful to your lungs.
 If it is safe to do so, move around these vehicles to try and reduce your exposure as well as keep your distance.

 Avoid busy roads with high buildings

 Air pollution tends to get trapped on roads with tall buildings on either side, as the tall buildings block any breeze that may disperse the pollutants.
-Such roads usually have poor air quality and should be avoided for running, walks or cycling.
-Traffic lights are another pollution hotspot to avoid, because when vehicles move away from traffic lights they emit more pollutants.
+Such roads usually have poor air quality and should be avoided for running, walks, or cycling.
+Traffic lights are another pollution hotspot to avoid because when vehicles move away from traffic lights they emit more pollutants.

 Avoid exercising outdoors during rush hours